jakatz87/Stock-Analysis/README.md

                 tickerStartingPrices(tickerIndex) = Cells(i, 6).Value
       End If
 ```
-Then the Start Price and End Price loops within the next i:
+Then the Start Price and End Price loops within the next `i`:
 ```
       If Cells(i - 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then